 This course will further the knowledge, skills and abilities of sports rehabilitators, sport therapists, physiotherapists and other allied health professionals currently working in the area of sports injury rehabilitation and prevention.

 The MSc programme is offered as either a full-time or part-time programme.
-Please note: international applicants are only able to apply for the full-time route).

 The full time course runs over three academic semesters (October through to September the following year), whilst giving you the chance to exit with the following awards: